 Employment Law

-Chandra has over 20 years’ experience in employment law, in Tribunals and appeals, since he first started representing employees for the Free Representation Unit in 1993.
+Chandra has over 30 years’ experience in employment law, in Tribunals and appeals, since he first started representing employees for the Free Representation Unit in 1993.
 Most of his cases now are instructed directly by the public on the Bar’s Direct Access Scheme, mainly through referrals.
 Most of Chandra’s cases have been discrimination cases and he specialises in these.
 Chandra has also, through referrals, gained an expertise in particular areas of employment, especially professionals such as in medicine (doctors and nurses) and education (teachers, teaching assistants and coaches), and the associated regulatory bodies.

 L v U (2017)

 L was the Intranet Manager globally for a large multinational and was told she was redundant while on maternity leave after 9 years with U, despite the company still having an Intranet.
-L complained of sex discrimination and unfair dismissal due to failures in law in relation to redundancy during maternity leave and previous non-promotion and pay.
+L complained of maternity and sex discrimination, and unfair dismissal, due to failures in law in relation to redundancy during maternity leave and previous non-promotion and pay.
 An extensive grievance was put in, and an SAR, after which settlement discussions started.
 Two originating applications (the latter covering appeals) and a schedule of loss were lodged and the Tribunal made orders.
 The case was settled favourably a month prior to the main hearing.

 W v S (2015)